12.01.2024

 Designing versatile experience spaces for future skills

-The learning space harbours undreamt-of powers that can specifically support learners in acquiring skills.
+Unimagined powers lie dormant in the learning space that can specifically support learners in acquiring skills.
 The following design ideas show how these can be unleashed for the future skills of creativity, communication, collaboration and mindfulness.

 Creativity